MarcStdt/coding-challenge/README.md

 `docker-compose build`

-The docker images tags will be `cosuno-client` and `cosuno-server` The `cosuno-client` is a multi-stage build, which builds the javascript files in the first stage and configures a Ngnix container after that, wich will deliver the files, when the container gets started.
+The docker images tags will be `cosuno-client` and `cosuno-server` The `cosuno-client` is a multi-stage build, which builds the javascript files in the first stage and configures a Ngnix container after that, which will deliver the files, when the container gets started.

 If you want to change the api url, you have to build the client package with a custom build arg:
 ```